MapsPeople/docsite/README.md

 ```

-1. If you're ever so slightly OCD like me, you can name your folders with a prefix, such as is done in `03-Map`.
+1. If you want your folders organised, you can name your folders with a prefix, such as is done in `03-Map`.
 This will ensure that the folders appear in that order in your local folder structure, but will still adhere to the `sidebar_position` value in the site menu structure.
 This only works if the folder has a `index.mdx` file as well.